 You may need this support if you are frail, have mental health needs, or if you have a physical or learning disability.

 Personal care or domicilliary care is the term used to refer to help with everyday tasks such as bathing, shaving, dressing and using the toilet.
 It can also include other social and health care support such as assistance with medication and meals.

-St.Helens Council has it's own Personal Care Service managed by the Adult Social Care and Health Department.
-The Council has also contracted a number of domiciliary care agencies - these agencies are sometimes referred to as Independent or Private agencies.
+The council has contracted a number of domiciliary care agencies - these agencies are sometimes referred to as Independent or Private agencies

 Can I choose who provides my personal care?